Blog

 Choose the tool by asking what breaks first.

 If publish dates are the only problem, use a calendar or spreadsheet.
 If assignments and team handoffs break first, use Asana or Airtable.
 If social scheduling breaks first, use a social media calendar.
-If the problem is that campaigns, drafts, assets, approvals, and notes are spread across tabs, use a spreadsheet database like Macrows.
+If campaigns, drafts, assets, approvals, and notes are spread across tabs, use a spreadsheet database like Macrows.

 Then start small: